spd010273/event_manager/docs/usage.md

 Some guidelines to work queries:

-* Parameters are 'bound' in using a regular expression in the form of \?key\? or [?]key[?]
+* Parameters are bound in using a regular expression in the form of \?key\? or [?]key[?]
-* Typecasting is strongly recommended, as translating from JSONB types to SQL types is best-effort (in PostgreSQL) and non existant (in this script)
+* Typecasting is strongly recommended, as translating from JSONB types to SQL types is best-effort (in PostgreSQL).
 * It goes without saying that due to this, there is a real SQL injection risk if you allow users to insert directly into these tables
 * Work item queries can have a bindpoint make multiple appearances in the same query
 * Work item queries that generate multiple rows will result in multiple actions (1:1 to query output)